10 Sensory Tips For The Holidays

 Children and adults alike can get overwhelmed by the crowds, new smells, new people, unwanted hugs or pats on the back, twinkling lights, and the busy, loud environment.
 And let’s not forget the new, although beautiful, itchy Christmas sweater.
 It’s a lot to take in for anyone really.

 In the following sections, you will find sensory tips for navigating the holidays for both children and adults plus a note of evidence based research.
-First, let’s start with 5 sensory tips for children followed by 5 sensory tips for adults.
+First, let’s start with 5 sensory tips for children followed by 5 sensory tips for adult.

 Evidence Based Research And Sensory Integration